 - 3.3 The Somerset system finance teams continue to monitor the recurrent impact of any cost pressures and/or financial benefits in order to understand the underlying financial status of the Clinical Commissioning Group and the Somerset system as we progress through 2021/22.
-This work is integral to the financial modelling undertaken for the 2021/22 financial planning process and has been reviewed as part of the financial plans recently submitted for the H2 period. - 3.4 The current estimated Somerset system underlying financial position is demonstrated in Table 8 below.
-The figures in Table 8 have been estimated based on a range of assumptions, including allocated funding sources, the ongoing cost impact of COVID-19, the recurrent impact of identified CIP and QIPP savings plans, any benefits realisation from service developments and a range of other factors.
-This position will be updated on receipt of planning guidance for 2022/23 when further information should be available to clarify some of the assumptions made in the current reported position.
+This work was integral to the financial modelling undertaken for the 2021/22 financial planning process and was reviewed as part of the financial plans submitted for the H2 period. - 3.4 Monitoring of the Somerset system underlying financial position has been reliant upon a range of assumptions, including an estimation of funding sources, the ongoing cost impact of COVID-19, the recurrent impact of identified CIP and QIPP savings plans, any benefits realisation from service developments and a range of other factors.
+This position will be reviewed and updated now that planning guidance and resource allocations have been received for 2022/23, providing further information and clarity regarding some of the assumptions made for the previously reported position.